 - Decision makers will typically not want to HAVE a new meeting during the last 2 weeks of December.
 However, if you request a date to meet NEXT year (which is just days away), their calendars are usually wide open.
 Ask for a meeting in early January and watch your calendar fill up.

-This works especially well with hard-to-reach and senior level decision makers.
+This works especially well with hard-to-reach and senior-level decision makers.

-Connecting with prospect decision makers is just the first step in getting the door open.
+Connecting with prospect decision-makers is just the first step in getting the door open.
 Once you have a prospect on the phone you will need to deliver a content-rich message that is so relevant and compelling your prospect will invite you to meet.
 Does the message you are using now accomplish this for you?
-Of course you must also be prepared to answer the objections that will inevitably come your way.
+Of course, you must also be prepared to answer the objections that will inevitably come your way.
 How much time have you spent pre-thinking answers that will get you past the objections you face?
-Don’t forget to couple your objection response with a request for a next step.
+Don’t forget to couple your objection response with a request for the next step.
 How often do you do this?
 What are you planning to do to develop new business this December?